Stoner19/BismuthTools/Desktop Edition/README.md

 # Bismuth Tools | Desktop Edition

-This folder contains a desktop version of the Bistmuth Tools using Python.
+This folder contains a desktop version of the Bismuth Tools using Python.
 The tool is intended for personal use.

 A compiled Windows executable is in releases